Object-Oriented Programming (OOP) is based on four core concepts: abstraction, encapsulation, inheritance, and polymorphism.

 An example of a fully encapsulated class is the Java Bean class.

 Declare the variables of a class as private.
+Other classes cannot directly access private variables.

+Provide public setter and getter methods.
 Using these public methods, private variables can be accessed or modified outside of the class.

 Here's a simple example of encapsulation in Java: